Eciric/WallArchives/README.md

 ## How to run

-Use `npm run dev` to run the angular development server and `npm run server` to start the express.js backend.
+Use `npm run start` to run the angular development server and `npm run server` to start the express.js backend.

 ## Seeding